vikaschhonkar1/nasa-apod-viewer/README.md

 ## Acknowledgments

 I would like to express our gratitude to:
-- NASA: Acknowledge NASA for providing the APOD API and the stunning images.
+- NASA for providing the APOD API and the stunning images.

-- Open Source Community: Thankful to the open-source community for the valuable tools and libraries used in building the application.
+- Open-source community for the valuable tools and libraries used in building the application.

-- Online Resources: Most importantly
+- and other Online Resources including the official documentation.